SoftEng-HEIGVD/Teaching-MSE-TSM-CloudSys-2022-Labs/Lab Cloud Provisioning/README.md

 3. Hover over each node on the flow-of-information loop of the icons.
 Analyze which types of resources were used to create the necessary cloud architecture.

    Experiment with adding or removing resources, and analyze how the code changes.
-You can also look at the other templates.
+You can also look at other [AWS cloudformation templates](https://github.com/aws-cloudformation/aws-cloudformation-templates) and this [EC2 LAMP Server](https://github.com/aws-samples/ec2-lamp-server) template.

 Deliverables: none